microsoft/FabricRTIWorkshop/docs/workshop.md

 ### Components of Fabric's Real-Time Intelligence
 ![RTIComponents](assets/RTIComponents.png "Components of Fabric's Real-Time Intelligence") Real-Time Intelligence allows organizations to ingest, process, analyze, ask questions over your data using natural language, transform and automatically act on data.
 All with a central hub (Real-Time Hub) to easily access and visualize all internal and external, first- and third-party streaming data.

-We can achieve faster, more accurate decision-making and accelerated time to insight.
+Using Real-Time Intelligence enables faster, more accurate decision-making and accelerated time to insight.

 ### Lab Architecture
 ![Architectural Diagram](assets/architecture.png "Architecture Diagram")